scp001/a1/testing/SyntaxSystem.md

 ##### usage
 ```
-Click on <element>
+click on <element>
 ```
 ##### example
 ```
-Click on "Sign Up" button
+click on "Sign Up" button
 ```
 #### **Double click on**